icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ### Dispute resolution for access control and capability grant policies (Data Providers)

-In cases where a [Data Consumer](../glossary.md#term-Data-Consumer) believes that access conditions or capability grant rules are being applied unfairly, the [OEGS](../glossary.md#term-Open-Energy-Governance-Service) will act as a mediating party.
+In cases where a [Data Consumer](../glossary.md#term-Data-Consumer) believes that access conditions or capability grant rules are being applied unfairly, the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) will act as a mediating party.

-### OEGS support (Data Providers)
+### TFGS support (Data Providers)

-The [OEGS](../glossary.md#term-Open-Energy-Governance-Service) Service Desk will provide participants with a supplementary ticket management process and supports [Data Providers](../glossary.md#term-Data-Provider) in communicating problems to ecosystem participants via the noticeboard.
+The [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) Service Desk will provide participants with a supplementary ticket management process and supports [Data Providers](../glossary.md#term-Data-Provider) in communicating problems to ecosystem participants via the noticeboard.

 ## Change Management